 - Dementia is not a disease itself but a collection of symptoms, including difficulty reasoning, learning new things, performing daily activities, and memory loss.

-- Although age is a risk factor for dementia, it is not a normal part of aging.
+- Although age is a risk factor for dementia, dementia is not a normal part of aging.

 - Researchers have linked a variety of activities to maintaining a healthy brain and preventing cognitive decline — from getting a flu shot to spending time in a sauna.